McGill-CSB/RNAMoIP/README.txt

     RNAMoIP.py arguments are as follows:
       REQUIRED:
         -s The rna Sequence
-        -ss The rna Secondary Structure (no pseudoknots) -d the path to the .Desc files
+        -ss The rna Secondary Structure (no pseudoknots) OR path to file with list of secondary structures.
+In that case all optimal secondary stuctures will be outputed.
+        -d the path to the .Desc files
       OPTIONAL
         -r (default 0.3)